Kristin Forbes: Career

-In 1998, Forbes joined the MIT Sloan School of Management as assistant professor of economics, gaining tenure in 2004.
+After receiving her PhD in 1998, Forbes joined the MIT Sloan School of Management, an affiliation which she has maintained since and allowed her to take several periods of leave to serve in policy roles.
+She began as assistant professor of economics and gained tenure in 2004.
 In 2009, she became the Jerome and Dorothy Lemelson professor of management and global economics at MIT.
+From 2021-2024 she also served in an administrative role as the Area Head for Behavioral and Policy Sciences (one of the three divisions at MIT-Sloan).

-Alongside her academic appointment, Forbes is an affiliate of the National Bureau of Economic Research and Center for Economic and Policy Research, and a member of the Council on Foreign Relations.
-She also formerly served on the editorial board of the American Economic Journal: Economic Policy.
+Alongside her academic appointment, Forbes became an affiliate of the National Bureau of Economic Research and Center for Economic and Policy Research, and a member of the Council on Foreign Relations.
+From 2009-2014 she served on the Governor’s Council of Economic Advisors for the State of Massachusetts.
+She was on the academic advisory board for the Federal Reserve Bank of New York (2018-2024), Congressional Budget Office (2009-11, 2013-14), Peterson Institute for International Economics (2005-14) and Center for Global Development (2005-14).
+She also served on the editorial board of the American Economic Journal: Economic Policy from 2007-2010.

 U.S. Department of Treasury and Council of Economic Advisers

 Forbes accepted her first policy position in 2001, when John B. Taylor recruited her to become Deputy Assistant Secretary of Quantitative Policy Analysis for the Latin American and Caribbean Nations at the United States Department of the Treasury.
+Her role initially involved developing an “early warning system” to track the spread of financial vulnerabilities around the world, including the crisis in Argentina and financial stability in Latin America.
+She also worked on helping develop new aid programs, including the Millennium Challenge Corporation.

-Her role focused on financial stability in Latin America.
-After returning to MIT, Forbes was recruited by Gregory Mankiw to join the Council of Economic Advisers of George W. Bush, where she became the youngest person in history to hold her position.
-As a member of the Council of Economic Advisers, Forbes focused on the economic ascendance of China, where she voiced her belief that workers in other Asian countries would be more impacted by China's rise than those in the United States.
+After returning to MIT, Forbes was recruited in 2003 by Gregory Mankiw to join the Council of Economic Advisers of George W. Bush, where she became the youngest person in history to hold her position.
+As a member of the Council of Economic Advisers, Forbes focused on international issues, including the economic ascendance of China, exchange rates, capital flows, Argentina and even space.
 She left the CEA in 2005, returning to her academic position.

 Bank of England

 In 2014, UK Chancellor of the Exchequer George Osborne appointed Forbes to be an external member of the Monetary Policy Committee of the Bank of England, replacing Ben Broadbent, who was promoted to Deputy Governor of Monetary Policy.
-She became the second woman on the nine-person Monetary Policy Committee, joining Minouche Shafik, formerly of the International Monetary Fund.